Welcome to our Governors’ section.

 I joined the Board of Park Walk as an Associate Member elected by Board members in June 2015, and serve on the Finance & General Purposes Committee as a Link Governor for Health and Safety and Risk Management.
 I am qualified as a solicitor and work in an international law firm headquartered in the City.
 I have over 13 years' experience specialising in the finance sector in the UK and abroad (Australia).
 Through my work I have also had experience dealing with finance matters relating to further education and higher education institutions.
 In my spare time I enjoy sailing and running (mostly chasing my young family around the local park).

 I joined the Board of Park Walk in October 2015 as a Parent Governor elected by the parent body, and serve on the Curriculum & Standards Committee as Link Governor for Core Learning (English and Maths).
 I am a former Deputy Head of English in a secondary school in Tower Hamlets so have valuable experience working in a central London school.
-I am very familiar with school policies, curriculum and standards, strategic planning and target setting which enables me to make valuable contributions to the Governing Body.
+I am very familiar with school policies, curriculum and standards, strategic planning and target setting which enables me to make valuable contributions to the Board of Governors.
 I have three children of my own at Park Walk school, and so I particularly enjoy seeing the school continue to improve, year on year.

 I joined the Board of Park Walk in February 2017 as a Parent Governor and serve on the Curriculum & Standards Committee as Link Governor for EYFS (Early Years Foundation Stage).
 I work for a Local Authority as a Data Information Officer in the Early Years and Intervention Support Service.
 I have previous experience in Safeguarding and Child Protection.
 Currently I am studying Psychology part-time and also studying Education and Training part-time.
 In my spare time I run a woman’s motivational group which I thoroughly enjoy.
 My experiences have given me insight into the practices of early education which has been enhanced further since joining the Board of Governors and should continue to develop.